sinch/n8n-sinch/engineering-reference-docs/DEPLOYMENT.md

 # Deployment Guide: n8n-nodes-sinch-conversations

-This guide explains how to deploy the n8n Sinch Conversations connector using a two-phase approach:
+This guide explains how to deploy the n8n Sinch Build Conversations connector using a two-phase approach:
 1. **Development Phase**: Deploy to personal account with unique name for testing
 2. **Production Phase**: Deploy to Sinch Engage organization with final name